milindpradeesh/Internship_Project-Career-Aspirations-of-Gen_Z/README.md

 6. Developed an interactive executive dashboard using MS Excel to visualize and present key findings from the data analysis.

-7. Developed three interactive dashboards using MS Excel to present key findings on Learning Aspirations, Manager Aspirations, and Mission Aspiration.
+7. Developed three interactive dashboards using MS Excel to present key findings on Learner Aspirations, Manager Aspirations, and Mission Aspirations.

 8. Compiled the project findings into a comprehensive report using MS Word, highlighting key insights and recommendations.

 9. Develop a compelling presentation deck using MS Power Point to effectively communicate the key findings and recommendations from the project.

+10. Created additional Dashboards in Power BI with same data as compared to Original Executive Excel Dashboard & The Three Specific Dashboards (Learner Aspirations, Manager Aspirations, and Mission Aspirations).